 5) Storage space for frequently required files, tools, supplies and spare parts.

 6) A larger space suitable for on-site meetings and visitor presentations.

 11) Construction material storage space;

 12) Parking space for contractor trailers, subcontractor vehicles, etc.

-The primary sodium pool is a 20 m diameter pool of liquid metal with a top surface temperature of about 460 degrees C. This pool is centrally located within a double wall octagonal enclosure.
-There is a 1 m wide service access space between the two octagonal walls.
-The outer octagonal wall is 1 m thick reinforced concrete.
+The primary sodium pool is a 20 m diameter pool of liquid sodium with a top surface temperature of about 460 degrees C. This pool is centrally located within an octagonal enclosure within a square enclosure.
+The main octagonal wall is 1 m thick reinforced concrete.
 This concrete enclosure inside dimension is 29.0 m face to face.
 There is a metal sheathed inner octagonal wall containing fiber ceramic thermal insulation.
-This internal wall is 25 m inside face to face.
+This inmer wall is 25 m inside face to face.
 The two walls absorb gamma ray emissions and completely exclude air and water, even under extreme storm conditions.

-The octagonal concrete wall surrounding the primary sodium pool is stabilized on the outside by 12 X 1 m thick reinforced concrete shear walls, each extending from 17 m below grade to __ m above grade, each 9 m deep.
+The octagonal concrete wall surrounding the primary sodium pool is stabilized on the outside by 12 X 1 m thick reinforced concrete shear walls, each extending radially 9 m from 17 m below grade to __ m above grade.
 These shear walls form the end walls of the heat exchange galleries.

-The FNR sodium pool is further protected from low angle aircraft impact by the 1 m thick outside concrete wall of the heat exxchange galleries and a by the ring of heat exchangers, dump tanks and induction pumps contained in the heata exchange galleries.
+The FNR sodium pool is further protected from low angle aircraft impact by the 1 m thick outside concrete wall of the heat exchange galleries and a by the ring of heat exchangers, dump tanks and induction pumps contained in the heat exchange galleries.

 The FNR sodium pool is protected from overhead attack by a structural steel dome which rises 8.0 m above the top of the octagonal concrete wall.